Police foil plot to kidnap Germany's health minister | Law-Order

 - Germany

+"The two main suspects are believed to have agreed with others to mount an attack on the federal health minister," a spokesperson for the Koblenz prosecutor's office said on Thursday, confirming a report by German broadcaster ARD.
+The suspects detained this week were affiliated with groups that protested against COVID-19 restrictions, and with the far-right "Reichsbuerger" movement, which denies the existence of the modern German state, the prosecutor's office said in a statement.

+The plot to kidnap Lauterbach is the latest in a series of incidents that have highlighted the anger of some Germans over restrictions on people not vaccinated against the coronavirus and proposals to make vaccination compulsory for the general public.
+In December, police foiled a plot by anti-vaccination activists to murder the state premier of Saxony in eastern Germany.

-The group behind a chat group Vereinte Patrioten - German for United Patriots - "intended to cause civil war-like conditions and ultimately overthrow the democratic system in Germany", the prosecutor's office earlier said in a statement.
-It said authorities had searched 20 properties in several German states on Wednesday, confiscating weapons including guns, ammunition and a Kalashnikov assault rifle, cash in euros and foreign currency as well as gold bars and silver coins.
+The suspects behind the latest plot communicated in a chat group called Vereinte Patrioten, German for United Patriots, and "intended to cause civil war-like conditions and ultimately overthrow the democratic system in Germany", the prosecutor's office said.
+Authorities searched 20 properties in several German states on Wednesday, confiscating weapons including guns, ammunition and a Kalashnikov assault rifle, cash in euros and foreign currency as well as gold bars and silver coins.

-The prosecutor's office said the group had also planned to kidnap other well-known public figures but did not say who the targets were.
-It has asked a judge to issue arrest warrants for the four detained suspects.
-A fifth suspect is still at large.
+They also found forged vaccination certificates and COVID tests, the office said.
+The office has asked a judge to issue arrest warrants for the four detained suspects.
+A fifth suspect is at large.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)